 Author: Vanessa Ngan, Staff Writer, 2005.

-Nowadays acrodynia is rarely seen as the use of mercury in different preparations has declined substantially over recent years.
+Acrodynia is caused by chronic exposure to mercury.
+Nowadays, acrodynia is rarely seen as the use of mercury in different preparations has declined substantially over recent years.
 The most common form of exposure in young children is ingesting mercury from a broken thermometer.
-Mercury spills are difficult to clean up and mercury can remain undetected in carpet for some time.
+Mercury spills are difficult to clean up and mercury can remain undetected in the carpet for some time.
 Mercury vapours concentrate low to the ground so crawling children are more likely to inhale or ingest the heavy metal.

 Dental amalgam used for fillings is also suspected of being a possible source of mercury toxicity from chronic exposure.
-It has been linked to systemic diseases or chronic illnesses but to date there is lack of scientific evidence supporting this.
-In any case, new materials to replace mercury for dental amalgam are being developed.
+It has been linked to systemic diseases or chronic illnesses but to date, there is lack of scientific evidence supporting this.
+In any case, new materials to replace mercury for dental amalgam are now in use.

 The initial signs include:

 Within 2-4 weeks these initial symptoms are followed by a number of skin changes.

 The goal of treatment is to remove the mercury and correct any fluid or electrolyte imbalances.
 Chelating agents such as meso 2,3-dimercaptosuccinic acid are used to prevent methylmercury uptake by erythrocytes (red blood cells) and hepatocytes (liver cells).
 Haemodialysis with and without the addition of L-cysteine as a chelating agent has been used in patients with acute renal failure from mercury toxicity.

 Most patients make a complete recovery as signs and symptoms of acrodynia gradually disappear once treatment is initiated.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.